 Our history as a congregation began in 1928 on the Peabody-Vanderbilt campus in Nashville.
 As Collegeside Congregational Church, we presented a liberal witness to God’s Word.
 In 1954, we moved to our present location at 700 Bresslyn Road, and changed our name to Brookmeade Congregational Church.
 In 1957, we joined the merger of four historic denominations to become part of the United Church of Christ.
 (The U.C.C. is not related to the independent Churches of Christ.)

-Associate Student Pastor Margaret Ernst is in the process of seeking ordination in the UCC through the Pennsylvania Southeast Conference.
-Hailing originally from Connecticut and New Jersey, Margaret was formed enormously in a spiritual and social sense by her years doing faith-rooted community organizing and interning at a UCC church in downtown Philadelphia, just blocks from the Liberty Bell.
-Now, Margaret deeply appreciates living in and learning from the South as she enters her third year in the MDiv program at Vanderbilt Divinity School.
+Associate Student Pastor Margaret Ernst, hailing originally from Connecticut and New Jersey, was formed enormously in a spiritual and social sense by her years doing faith-rooted community organizing and interning at a UCC church in downtown Philadelphia, just blocks from the Liberty Bell.
+Margaret deeply appreciates living in and learning from the South as she enters the MDiv program at Vanderbilt Divinity School.
 She finds her ministry in the sacred work of supporting others to become leaders in creating the communities they dream of in order to follow Jesus’ risky, challenging gospel of love.
 She recently got married to her beloved partner and friend Michael, and keeps singing and laughing at all costs.

 Past Minister: January 2013 – April 2015.
 Pastor Richard Diekmann came to us from his position as senior pastor serving First Congregational Church for the last 20 years in Port St. Lucie, Florida.
 Rick received his Masters in Divinity from Yale University and his Doctorate from Union Theological Seminary in Virginia.